arnavKarforma/codingAssignment/README.md

 ## Future Work
 - ExecutorService can be used for creating ThreadPool and not spawning each thread only at the time of need
-- If there is need to store data of Events occuring multiple time code has to be modified and either each Events can be saved in a blob or a surrogate key can be generated based on Business Logic to keep in track same event run multiple time
+- If there is need to store data of Events occuring multiple time code has to be modified and either each Events can be saved in a blob or a surrogate key can be generated based on Business Logic to uniquely identify in th DB   and keep in track of same event run multiple time.